WWDCNotes/Content/CONTRIBUTING.md

 - Eliminate Preceding Spaces: Before your image or code block, ensure there are no extraneous spaces or indentations.
 While a single return or new line is acceptable, multiple spaces can confuse the parser and hinder proper rendering.

-### Ensure no one else works on it in parallel
+### How to check if someone else works on it in parallel

 If you're providing notes durnig the week of WWDC, it's possible that others are currently watching sessions & providing notes as well.
-While it's totally encouraged that multiple people provide notes for the same session to combine them, if you don't want to contribute notes for a session that already is being worked on, make sure to check the latest messages in the `#wwdc23` channe on our [Slack space](https://join.slack.com/t/wwdc-notes/shared_invite/zt-1wbsoo705-bydJ430uZSRILstG5GxEzg).
-Also, if you do decide to work on a session during WWDC wwek, make sure to inform the community about it in the same place.
+While it's totally encouraged that multiple people provide notes for the same session to combine them, if you don't want to contribute notes for a session that already is being worked on, make sure to check the latest messages in the `#wwdc23` channel on our [Slack space](https://join.slack.com/t/wwdc-notes/shared_invite/zt-1wbsoo705-bydJ430uZSRILstG5GxEzg).
+Also, if you do decide to work on a session during WWDC week, make sure to inform the community about it in the same place.
 Thank you! 🙏

 ## Update a note